-- Mix together the warm water, sugar, yeast and oil.
+- Mix together the warm water, sugar, yeast, and oil.
 Let sit until foamy, approximately 10 minutes.

 - Add the yeast mixture.
-Mix in mixer about 5-7 minutes or until pulls away from the side of the bowl and is smooth and soft.
+Mix on medium-low, using a dough hook, for about 5 minutes or until it pulls away from the side of the bowl and is smooth and soft.

-- Use immediately, or refrigerate up to three days, or freeze.
+- Use immediately, refrigerate, or freeze.

 Nutritional information is an estimate.
 Values vary based on products used.